 Diagnostic medical colonoscopies not covered in the Preventive Care and Immunizations benefit.
-Diagnostic medical colonoscopies are also not subject to the Deductible, Copayment and/or Coinsurance when provided by an In-Network Provider.

 Professional Inpatient

 Professional inpatient visits for treatment of Illness or Injury.
 If pre-arranged procedures are performed by an In-Network Provider and You are admitted to an In-Network Hospital, the Plan will cover associated services (for example, anesthesiologist, radiologist, pathologist, surgical assistant, etc.) provided by an Out-of-Network Provider at the In-Network benefit level.
 However, an Out-of-Network Provider may bill You for balances beyond any Deductible, Copayment and/or Coinsurance.
 Contact Customer Service for further information and guidance.